0bCdian/Waypaper-Engine/README.md

 - Multimonitor support.
 - Four different types of playlists (Time of day, weekly,interval based or static).
-- Easy configuration of all swww options.
+- Easy configuration of all [swww]https://github.com/Horus645/swww options.
 - Tray controls.
 - CLI tool included that serves as a player for playlists, with the basic commands.
-- All of Swww features such as wallpaper change animations and wallpaper persistance through reboots.
+- All of [swww](https://github.com/Horus645/swww) features such as wallpaper change animations and wallpaper persistance through reboots.
 - Filter by format, resolution,name,etc.
   <br>
   <br>